respeecher/auto-odoo/README.md

 `https://security.blogoverflow.com/2011/08/base-rulesets-in-iptables/`.
 It seems to me that these suggestions are not all that likely to stop an attack, and one of them (dropping fragments) could possibly cause problems.)

-To enable docker blocking, assuming there is just one IP address you need to allow access from, as root,
+To blocking on ports docker is listening on, assuming there is just one IP address you need to allow access from, as root,

 ```
 iptables -I DOCKER-USER -i <ext_if> ! -s <ok_ip> -j DROP